jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

 (1) A defendant in a criminal proceeding that is a sexual case or a proceeding concerning domestic violence or harassment is not entitled to personally cross-examine—
   (a) a complainant:
   (b) a child (other than a complainant) who is a witness, unless the Judge gives permission.
-(2) In a civil or criminal proceeding, a Judge may, on the application of a witness, or a party calling a witness, or on the Judge's own initiative, order that a party to the proceeding must not personally cross-examine the witness.
+(2) In a civil or criminal proceeding, a Judge may, on the application of a witness, or a party calling a witness, or on the Judge’s own initiative, order that a party to the proceeding must not personally cross-examine the witness.
 (3) An order under subsection (2) may be made on 1 or more of the following grounds:
   (a) the age or maturity of the witness:
   (b) the physical, intellectual, psychological, or psychiatric impairment of the witness: